 Having a home office can make working from home a much simpler experience.
-Whether you are a full-time home-based worker, or simply use your home office for occasional tasks, it’s important to make sure that you have the right business insurance.
+Whether you are a full-time home-based worker, or simply use your home office for occasional tasks, it’s important to make sure that you have a cheap business insurance.

 When it comes to home office insurance, there’s a lot to think about.
 Not only should you protect the contents and equipment in your study, but you’ll also need to think about protecting any staff or clients who might be visiting too.

 Who needs it?

 The term ‘home office’ could be applied to any number of very different types of businesses.
 Running a beauty therapy business where clients visit your home is very different from working as a freelance salesperson, for example.